All posts

 Taxpayers filing IRS Form 8802 are required to pay a user fee to the Internal Revenue Service.
 Understanding how the IRS fee works, what it covers, and what other costs may apply can help avoid confusion during the application process.

 This article explains the IRS filing fee for Form 8802 and outlines other cost-related considerations.
+Taxpayers can pay the IRS filing fee and complete the Form 8802 application digitally to request a tax residency certificate online.

 What Is the IRS Filing Fee for Form 8802?